nicotsou/nicotsou.com/content/blog/tltr-typescript-interfaces/index.md

 ## What is an interface?

 Historically, this was the main reason to use an interface.
-Classical object oriented programming languages, such us Java, and C#, also have interfaces that work similarly.
+Classical object oriented programming languages, such as Java, and C#, also have interfaces that work similarly.
 This concept is similar to the _protocols_ of Objective-C and Swift.
 But JavaScript is a dynamic language.
 The concept of interfaces has evolved to be another way of guarding variables with type annotations.

 > An interface describes the shape of an object structure.